 SECTION 7.
 COACHING AND SAFETY COMMITTEE

-Coaches and safety committee members shall be responsible for practices, clinics, safety equipment and huli practice.
+Coaches and safety committee members shall be responsible for practices, clinics, safety equipment and huli (righting a overturned boat) practice.

 SECTION 8.
 EQUIPMENT MANAGER COMMITTEE

-Purpose: All equipment will be managed by appointed committee leaders and will be directly responsible to the Board of Directors.
+Purpose: All equipment will be managed by appointed committee chairs and will be directly responsible to the Board of Directors.

-Responsibility: o assign, retrieve, report condition repair or see to repair, make record of, collect payments or make agreements/arrangements for, and do any other acts deemed necessary in the maintenance and use of Hui HeiHei Wa’a property.
+Responsibility: To assign, retrieve, report on the condition of equipment, to repair or see to repair, make record of, collect payments or make agreements/arrangements for, and do any other acts deemed necessary in the maintenance and use of Hui HeiHei Wa’a property.

 SECTION 9.
 SPECIAL COMMITTEES